 Anterior cruciate ligament reconstruction

-Last revised by Joshua Yap on 20 Nov 2023
+Last revised by Mahdi Timasi on 20 Mar 2025

 Anterior cruciate ligament (ACL) reconstruction is a common procedure post ACL tear.
-It aims to reduce knee joint instability and thus prevent any further meniscal and/or cartilage damage.
+It 's aim is to rebuild the anatomy and function of the native ACL and reduce knee joint instability, thus it will prevent any further meniscal and/or cartilage damage.

 There are numerous surgical techniques for ACL reconstruction 1-3: